vanderherten/pureflow/README.md

     - The page will automatically refresh and after a few minutes a link to the live site will appear under the GitHub pages heading.
     - There is no difference between the deployed and development version of this website.

+The live site can be found here - [Pureflow](https://vanderherten.github.io/pureflow/index.html)

 ## Credits

 ### Content